Recoupment

+For recoupment in terms of U.S. tax law, see equitable recoupment.

 Recoupment, in the music industry, is when a record label pays for a musical artist's expenses, such as for recording and marketing, and later deducts an equal amount from the artist's royalties, which are between 15 and 20 percent of sales revenue.
 The practice is common, and most new artists have little choice but to accept it since they lack the negotiating power to obtain a better contract.

 Examples

 Suppose that a music label gives a band a $250,000 advance to record an album.
 The label agrees to do so in return for 90% of the sales.
 In addition, the label will specify certain standards for production of the album, for example, which studios the band will engage.
 The label may even hold the advance and make all disbursements on the band's behalf, ensuring the funds are used exactly as agreed.
 In other words, the $250,000 advance is not simply pocketed by the band -- it is to be spent on album production and the band's reasonable expenses during production.
 The album is recorded, and sells 301,000* copies at $10 each, yielding $3.01m.
 The record company takes 90% of this as agreed, leaving the band with $301,000 of their own.
 This is the situation without recoupment.

 With recoupment, the label advances the band $250,000 as before.
 As before, the band (or the label, on the band's behalf) spends substantially all of the advance to produce an album meeting the label's specifications.
 The album again sells 301,000 copies at $10 each, yielding $3.01m.
 The record company recoups $250,000 off the artistes' royalties from sales (artistes royalties are $301,000), and then the label takes 90% of all further sales, as agreed.
 The band's net is effectively $51,000 while the label's net is $2,709,000.